gavinlyonsrepo/cylon/Readme.md

 * System and package information displays
 	* Function also  run by -s  standalone
 * Rmlint remove duplicates and other lint
+	* Find bad UID, GID or files with both.
+	* Find bad symlinks pointing nowhere.
+	* Find empty directories.
+	* Find empty files.
+	* Find nonstripped binaries.
+	* Find duplicate files.
+	* Find duplicate directories.
 	* option to view results file
 	* option to execute shell script with results
 * ClamAv anti-malware scan (Check for updates feature)
 * RootKit hunter scan (check for updates feature)
 * password generator
-* inxi - system information display
+* inxi - system information display with logging of results
 * ccrypt - encrypt and decrypt files:
+	* config file path option for ease of use.
 	* Encrypt a file
     * Decrypt a file
     * Edit decrypted file with NANO